Hellebækgård: Det Schimmelmannske Fideicommis and World War II

 After Ernst Heinrich Schimmelmann's death in 1831, the estate was transferred to Det Schimmelmannske Fideicommis (literally "The Schimmelmann Fideicommiss").
 The administrator resided in the Administrator's House at Trompeterbakken (Trompeteer Hill) in Bøssemagergade while the Schimmelmann family remained at Hellebækgård although they increasingly spent their time in Germany.
 The last Scimmelmann count to reside at Hellebækgård was Werner von Schimmelmann.
 At the onset of World War II, he entered German service and fell in 1941.
 The Schimmelmann family then made the house available to the German occupying forces.
 The Schalburg Corps used the buildings.

 Later history

 After the war, inn 1945, Hellebækgård was used for housing Bessarabian and Latvian refugees.
 The estate was after a trial confiscated by the Danish government in 1946.
 The main building had fallen into disrepair and was in 1951 sold to the Royal Danish Orphanage.
-The buildings were renovated and expanded at a price of approximately 1.5 million under directions of the architect Aage Rafn and were inaugurated on 27 August 1953.
+The buildings were renovated and expanded at a price of approximately DKK 1.5 million under directions of the architect Aage Rafn and were inaugurated on 27 August 1953.
 The Royal Orphanage was dissolved in 2007.
 The buildings were then taken over by Copenhagen Municipality and used as a social institution until 2014.